Compact Example-Based Explanations for Language Models: Introduction

 In this paper, we propose an evaluation score that \textbf{specifically targets the selection logic}.
 For this, we frame example-based explanation as a reconstruction task (Figure~\ref{fig:eval_setup}): specifically, we propose the measure of \textit{selection relevance}, which quantifies how well the gradients of the selected examples reconstruct the gradient of the test instance they are meant to explain.
 Intuitively, selections truly relevant to the test instance should yield lower reconstruction errors than sets of globally influential outliers or redundant examples.
 Notably, this score considers the relevance of the selected examples \textbf{in combination}.
 In contrast, existing approaches either assess individual examples in isolation or evaluate groups only in costly retraining-based experiments.
 Our setup is task- and estimation-method agnostic.
 It can also be easily adapted to additional explanation-specific selection constraints.

 We validate our proposed selection relevance score by comparing it to an alternative notion of relevance derived from fine-tuning experiments: two fine-tuning-based metrics capture how training on the selection affects the original prediction.
 As neither notion of relevance provides a definitive ground truth, we assess their alignment through correlation analysis.
 We further demonstrate the utility of our score by evaluating various combinations of influence estimation methods and selection strategies.
 We show that common selection strategies often underperform random baselines and introduce a new strategy that more effectively leverages human-interpretable selection budgets than simply choosing the most influential examples.
-Our main contributions are as follows:\footnote{We release our code at \href{https://anonymous.4open.science/r/ceelm}{anonymous.4open.science/r/ceelm}.}
+Our main contributions are as follows:\footnote{We release our code at \href{https://doi.org/10.5281/zenodo.19483839}{doi.org/10.5281/zenodo.19483839}.}

 \begin{enumerate}[nosep, topsep=0pt, label=(\arabic*), left=0pt] \item We propose the \textit{selection relevance score}, a retraining-free selection quality score that evaluates the utility of a set of training documents for providing example-based explanations. \item We benchmark 3 influence estimation and 4 selection strategies, providing insights into why naive selection strategies are ineffective if paired with popular estimation methods. \item Using our score, we introduce a new strategy that better leverages small selection budgets. \end{enumerate}